astrorat.com

 For serial input/output, I went with the 88-2SIOJP-R100 board by Marton Eberhard.
 This board provides hardware to support dual serial ports that are fully compatible with the original MITS 88-2SIO serial interface board.
 For more information check out deramp.com.

 This board comes fully assembled and test.
-There are two version when ordering this board.
-The R100, like the one I ordered, is populated with two standard 26-pin headers that the use of two DB-25 ribbon cable assemblies.
+There are two versions when ordering this board.
+The R100, like the one I ordered, is populated with two standard 26-pin headers that use two DB-25 ribbon cable assemblies.
 If you desire the classic Molex connectors found in the original MITS 88-2SIO board, you need to order the M156 option.

 Full Altair 8800C System Running